nejcm/pr-summary-github-action/README.md

 > **!
 IMPORTANT**
 >
-> - To post to notion database please allow you API integration access to the database.
+> - To post to a Notion database, please allow your API integration access to the database.
 [Read more](https://developers.notion.com/docs/create-a-notion-integration)
 > - One of the properties of the database needs to have an ID of `Title`.

 ![Notion example](notion.jpg)